Annapurna Circuit Trek Nepal Travel Guide

 Bicycle limited infrastructure.
 Cycling on main roads can be hazardous.
 The main trekking trails are not suitable for cycling.

-Taxis are abundant in cities.
-Pathao and InDrive are popular ride-sharing apps, offering fixed prices and GPS tracking.
+Taxis are widespread in cities.
+Pathao and InDrive are popular ride-sharing apps, offering fixed prices and SATELLITE tracking.

-Nepal generally offers very limited accessibility infrastructure for all forms of transportation and on the trekking trails.
+Nepal commonly has very limited accessibility infrastructure for all forms of transit and on the trekking trails.
 Travelers with mobility challenges will face significant difficulties.
 Dedicated bicycle infrastructure is limited in Nepal.

-Tribhuvan International Airport (KTM) in Kathmandu is Nepal's only international airport.
+Tribhuvan International Airport (KTM) in The city of temples is Nepal's only international airport.

 The most common and economical way to reach the Annapurna Circuit trailhead.